jobyh/laravel-vue-make/README.md

 # laravel-react-make

-**This is an Alpha release expect breaking changes ahead**
+**This is a Beta release please report any issues**

-Artisan generator for React function components.
+Artisan generator for React function and class components.
 Supports Laravel 7, 6 &amp; 5.8.

 ## Quick start